johnnyiller/johnnyiller.github.io/_posts/2014-12-3-the-importance-of-upsert.markdown

 coll.update({"email" => "addr@example.com"}, {"age" => 24}, {upsert: true})
 {% endhighlight %}

-By simply adding upsert true to the update command we get the exact same functionality by only making a single call to the database.
-The database will take care fo merging our age with our email address and inserting it if it needs too or just updating the record if that's what's called for.
+By simply adding upsert true to the update command we get the exact same functionality, but only make a single call to the database.
+The database will take care of merging our age with our email address and inserting it if it needs too or just updating the record if that's what's called for.
 Much much nicer.

 Redis has a similar construct for upserting using the SET command.
 This is really useful for establishing a temporary lock as redis also supports expire value.
 The following code illustrates how to set a lock using upserting in redis.